New study explores coping secrets of teens with autism

 Summary

-This study looks at how teenagers with autism handle stress, anxiety, and depression compared to teens without autism.
-Researchers will use questionnaires and interviews to understand which coping strategies are most common.
+This study looks at how adolescents with autism handle stress, anxiety, and depression compared to teens without autism.
+Researchers will use questionnaires and interviews to understand coping strategies.
 The goal is to find better ways to support mental health in teens with autism.
+252 participants aged 12-17 will take part over about a year.

 What this could mean